ready4-dev/youthvars/README.md

 <!-- badges: end -->

-Tools to describe and quality assure individual human record datasets for use with the ready4 youth mental health systems model (https://www.ready4-dev.com/).
+Tools to describe and quality assure individual human record datasets for in models developed with the ready4 framework (https://www.ready4-dev.com/).
 The main motivation for this package is to facilitate automated data integrity checks, ensure that methods are applied to the appropriate data structures and streamline